konyalioglu/ciconia-trim-analysis/README.md

 Therefore, in the trim state vector, there are seven unknown variables.
-Because turning concerns the variables in the planar position, related constraints are removed from the cost function as it is seen in equation (4.98).
+Because turning concerns the variables in the planar position, related constraints are removed from the cost function as it is seen in equation below,

 $$J = f_{TD1}^{2} + f_{TD2}^{2} + f_{TD3}^{2} + f_{RD1}^{2} + f_{RD2}^{2} + f_{RD3}^{2} + f_{TK3}^{2}$$